vpulab/Urban-Elements-ReID---baseline/README.md

 ### 1) Download the UrbanElementsReID dataset
 Download the UrbanElementsReID dataset from the section [Data](https://www.kaggle.com/competitions/urban-elements-re-id-challenge-2026/data) in the Kaggle competition page and place it in the directory of your choice.

-Once the dataset is downloaded run the `setup.sh` script over the dataset directoy in order to place the folders in the correct way.
+Once the dataset is downloaded (If the file structure does not look right, please refer to setup.sh.), run the `setup.sh` script over the dataset directoy in order to place the folders in the correct way.
 You can find this script in `/Codes/setup.sh`

 ```bash
 cd "your data directory"